Bringing Vintage Aircraft to Life since 2010

 9th September 1940

-Targets across London come under attack during the day and into the night.
+Targets across London come under attack during the day and night.

 Daily losses